MICLab-Unicamp/medseg/README.md

 We have also applied this model in the ATM22 Challenge (https://atm22.grand-challenge.org/).
 Airway segmentation is included, with a CLI argument (--atm_mode) to only segment the airway, using less memory.
 A short paper about this is published in arXiv **Open-source tool for Airway Segmentation in
 Computed Tomography using 2.5D Modified EfficientDet: Contribution to the ATM22 Challenge**: https://arxiv.org/pdf/2209.15094.pdf

+We have also trained this model to the PARSE Challenge (https://parse2022.grand-challenge.org/), (Pulmonary Artery segmentation).
+Pulmonary artery labels will be included in the outputs.
+The model achieved around 0.7 Dice in testing.
+An paper detailing this application will be published in the future.

 ## Citation
-* **COVID-19 segmentation**: Carmo, Diedre, et al. "Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models."
+* **COVID-19 segmentation and method in general**: Carmo, Diedre, et al. "Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models."
 17th International Symposium on Medical Information Processing and Analysis.
 Vol. 12088.
 SPIE, 2021.

     * @inproceedings{carmo2021multitasking,\
   title={Multitasking segmentation of lung and COVID-19 findings in CT scans using modified EfficientDet, UNet and MobileNetV3 models},\